michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 7. What then, That which Israel sought he hath not found; but the election hath found: but the rest of them are blinded in their hearts.

-8. As it is written, Aloha hath given them the spirit of trouble,Spiritum stupidum.-WALTON.
-And eyes that see not, and ears that hear not, until the present day.Until the day of to-day.
+8. As it is written, Aloha hath given them the spirit of trouble,

 9. And David again saith, Let their table become a snare before them, And their reward be for a stumbling-block:

 10. Let their eyes be darkened, that they may not see, And their back at all times be bowed;

 11. But I say, Have they stumbled so as to fall?
-Not so: but, by their stumbling was salvation to the Gentiles, untothe stirring up of their zeal.
+Not so: but, by their stumbling was salvation to the Gentiles, unto

 12. And if their stumbling were wealth to the world, and their condemnation wealth to the Gentiles, how much then will their fulness be?

-13. To you, Gentiles, I speak, I, who am apostle of the Gentiles, in my ministry I glory,Or, boast.
+13. To you, Gentiles, I speak, I, who am apostle of the Gentiles, in my ministry I glory,

 14. if I may provoke my fleshly kindred, and save some of them.